Dessert Cake Recipe for How to Make a Panda Cake - Yummy and Cute Panda Bear Birthday Cake

 What do you get when you google panda cake?
 Well, you might get a photo of a panda bear in a zoo, eating a birthday cake to mark the occasion of its birthday.
-Such "cakes" are often frozen in ice and made with items that would be nutritious and beneficial for the panda bear.
+Such panda "cakes" are often frozen in ice and made with items that would be nutritious and beneficial for the panda bear to eat.
 Panda bears eat mainly bamboo so the cake might be made of this and something to supplement it.

 On other occasions when you google "panda cake", you should find what I was looking for when I was planning to make a panda cake as a children's dessert.

-I took to the internet for inspiration because I knew that others had surely made such a cake.
+I took to the internet for inspiration on how to make a panda bear cake because I knew that others had surely made such a cake.
+Do you ever feel like an idea that you came up with is not as creative or unique or brand new as you thought?

 We often come up with ideas and we know that they are far from original ideas when we find the plethora of like minded individuals across the world online.